The Evil Seed

 My publishers agreed to reprint, and nearly twenty years after it first came out, THE EVIL SEED got a new lease of life.
 By then, crossover fiction had begun to emerge in publishing, and it was neither so odd, nor so startling.
 I even had some readers demand that I should write more in the vampire genre, but by then I’d moved on, and my voice had changed, and I was exploring other worlds.

 Now, publishing has changed even more, and crossover fiction is not only possible, but actively desirable.
 Genre-bending bestsellers come out all the time, and horror is no longer limited to books with shiny black covers.
 I love this; and that’s why I’m glad that my first novel remains in print.
 It is an early work, and contains much that I would do differently, if I had the chance.
-But the thinking behind it remains true; and my hope for a world in which literature can expand beyond the commercial boundaries of genre seemes to be getting closer…
+But the thinking behind it remains true; and my hope for a world in which literature can expand beyond the commercial boundaries of genre seems to be getting closer…